 The best ways to do content marketing are up to you—there’s room for creativity, and it’s all about finding the medium that works best for your specific audience and the resources you have available to you.
 Content marketing comes in the form of written text, videos, images, audio, and more.

 How Can You Write Good Content For Content Marketing?

-You can succeed in content marketing by speaking directly to your audience, ensuring that your content provides value, and not being salesy.
+You can write good marketing content by speaking directly to your audience, and you can succeed in content marketing by ensuring that your content provides value, and is not salesy.

 Take, for example, this piece of content written by razor disruptor Harry’s on their blog, Five O’Clock.

 Harry’s takes a problem their consumers may run into (razor burn), and creates a piece of content that exists purely to help solve that problem or provide a resource.
 It’s not trying to sell razors, it’s not trying to tout some new product they launched, it’s simply trying to see the context of a razor consumer’s life, identify a pain point, and provide value to solve it.